 13. Comparisons (So You Stand Out Against Competitors)

 For example, your product might feature a free trial, but the other brands don’t.
 That’s worth a mention.
-Lasso lets you compare our plugin against others in the footer.
+Then, compare your product against others in the footer.

 14. Social Media Icons

-Once they’ve absorbed everything your site has to offer, then they can head to a social network.
+Once they’ve absorbed everything your site offers, they can head to a social network.

 See how Orbit Media uses social icons in its footer (along with an excellent CTA and humble brag stating how many email subscribers they have):